training-mode/ruby/intro/10_scope/README.md

 #Scope#

-Although we haven't discussed visibility at length in earlier modules, we've already been dealing with it in form or another.
+Although we haven't discussed visibility at length in earlier modules, we've already been dealing with it in one form or another.

 ##Local##